CasperLabs/client-py/README.md

 ## Linux Installation

-These instructions are for UBuntu 18.04 (or greater)
+These instructions are for Ubuntu 18.04 and 20.04.

+Note that default versions of Python you will use is different for both versions of Ubuntu.

 `casperlabs-client` is a Python 3.7+ module, it does not support Python 2.7.
 Due to the issue